allpark/JS-2D-Vector-Library/README.md

 # JS 2D Vector Library

-This is a simple library that allows you to quickly implement vectors into your project
+This is a simple library that allows you to quickly implement vectors into your project.

 ## Getting Started